 “Makes Enjoying TV Simple and Easy”

 Television offers entertainment, information and even companionship for some people with Alzheimer’s or similar.
 Make it simple for them with this easy-to-use, big-button universal TV remote control.
-With an ergonomic design and the ability to ‘learn’ functions from your existing remote, this product does exactly as expected in a straightforward and intuitive way.
+With an ergonomic design and the ability to easily pair with your existing TV or satellite / set top box, this product makes using their TV a more straightforward and intuitive experience